giannoul/ci-load-test-challenge/README.md

 ### K6
 For the load testing part we utilize [k6](https://k6.io/docs/).
 It is a simple, yet powerful, load testing tool that exports the required metrics/results.

+### Helm
+We utilize Helm in order to install `kube-prometheus` and `metrics-server`.
+These need configuration that gets overly complex using Kustomization.
+So we fall back to using Helm and some command line settings in order to avoid the large `values.yaml` files.